jfashe/ML-Journey-Tracker/myjournal.md

     - Flew from Baltimore to Houston.
 Finally back in Texas for this summer semester.
 Currently 11:59PM as I type this.
 Didn't do a single ML-learning thing today nor yesterday.
 At least I'm finally situated.
 Not starting right now (6/4 12:01am) so that I can wake up early and get to it (goal is 7:00am).
 Night night!
 - 6/4/2025 - Week 1 Day 4 (Wednesday)
     - 7:24PM, finally starting my ML journey.
+    - Learnt basic syntax, variables, and data types in python.
+Mixture of code notes and paper notes.
+    - First day of significant progress.
+Finally going to sleep (6/5 1:42AM). night night

 ---